VincentZ-42/Hardware_piscine_Fall2019/README.md

 # Hardware_piscine_Fall2019
 Intensive training in 42RoboLab that focuses on learning how to create 2D drawings and 3D models with Onshape.
+* Onshape is a product development platform that saves sketches and 3D models on a coud workspace. https://www.onshape.com/
 * Please look at pdf files to view exercises

 ### Sketching